Legal status of fictional pornography depicting minors: 2003–2007: PROTECT Act

 In response to Ashcroft v.
-Free Speech Coalition, Congress passed the PROTECT Act of 2003 (also dubbed the Amber Alert Law) which was signed into law on April 30, 2003, by President George W. Bush.
+Free Speech Coalition, Congress passed the PROTECT Act of 2003 (also dubbed the Amber Alert Law) which was signed into law on April 30, 2003, by American president George W. Bush.
 The PROTECT Act adjusted its language to meet the parameters of the Miller, Ferber, and Ashcroft decisions.
 The Act was careful to separate cases of virtual pornography depicting minors into two different categories of law: child pornography law and obscenity law.
 In regards to child pornography law, the Act modified the previous wording of "appears to be a minor" with "indistinguishable from that of a minor" phrasing.
 This definition does not apply to depictions that are drawings, cartoons, sculptures, or paintings depicting minors or adults.
-Furthermore, there exists an affirmative defense to a child pornography charge that applies if the depiction was of a real person and the real person was an adult (18 or over) at the time the visual depiction was created, or if the visual depiction did not involve any actual minors (see subsection "c", parts 1 and 2, of 18 U.S.C.
-2252A).
-This affirmative defense does not apply to child pornography created via morphing, namely depictions "created, adapted, or modified to appear that an identifiable minor is engaging in sexually explicit conduct" (see section (8)(c) of 18 U.S.C.
-2256).
+Furthermore, there exists an affirmative defense to a child pornography charge that applies if the depiction was of a real person and the real person was an adult (18 or over) at the time the visual depiction was created, or if the visual depiction did not involve any actual minors.
+This affirmative defense does not apply to child pornography created via morphing, namely depictions "created, adapted, or modified to appear that an identifiable minor is engaging in sexually explicit conduct".

 The PROTECT Act also enacted into U.S. obscenity law:

 Section 1466A of Title 18, United States Code, makes it illegal for any person to knowingly produce, distribute, receive, or possess with intent to transfer or distribute visual representations, such as drawings, cartoons, or paintings that appear to depict minors engaged in sexually explicit conduct and are deemed obscene.

-Thus, virtual and drawn pornographic depictions of minors may still be found illegal under U.S. federal obscenity law.
-The obscenity law further states in section C "It is not a required element of any offense under this section that the minor depicted actually exist."
+Thus, virtual and drawn pornographic depictions of minors may still be found to violate federal obscenity law.
+The obscenity law further states in section C "It is not a required element of any offense under this section that the minor depicted actually exist".

-Laws governing non-child pornography are guided by the Miller standard, a three-prong test used by courts to dictate obscenity according to the "average person's" point of view of the standards of the community as well as state law.
-The parts follow: "appeals to prurient interests", "depicts or describes, in a patently offensive way, sexual conduct" as described by law, and "taken as a whole, lack serious literary, artistic, political, or scientific value".
-Materials that fall within all three prongs may be declared obscene in a court of law.
+The constitutionality of statutes governing non-child pornography is determined by the three-prong Miller test.
+If material is found obscene under the Miller test, then it is not protected by the First Amendment.
+Under the Miller test, whether material is obscene is determined by: